 We are totally dedicated to this mission, to those we serve, and we accept responsibility for attaining our goals of achieving excellence within our profession and developing a forward-focused workforce to help us meet future challenges.

 The Records and Information Services Bureau consists of nine separate details, employing over seventy professional staff in a variety of support and technical functions.
 Their duties include, but are not limited to: responding to all California Public Records Act (CPRA) requests, processing subpoenas duces tecum (criminal and civil), summonses, record sealings, clearance letters, and local criminal record reviews.
 They also maintain local summary criminal history information in the Local Arrest Record Systems (LARS), ensuring the information is complete and accurate and maintain centralized record keeping, records management, and imaging systems.
-They conduct record searches for authorized law enforcement and criminal justice agencies, provide applicant fingerprinting, release crime reports to authorized individuals and agencies, conduct crime and intelligence analysis and fulfill our Department’s mandated Uniform Crime Reporting (UCR) to the Department of Justice each month.
+They conduct record searches for authorized law enforcement and criminal justice agencies, provide applicant fingerprinting, release crime reports to authorized individuals and agencies, and fulfill our Department’s mandated Uniform Crime Reporting (UCR) to the Department of Justice each month.
 They are responsible for maintaining a central file in the Automated Warrant Service System (AWSS) on all original warrants issued in Orange County.
 They also make updates into the Wanted Persons System, Stolen Vehicle System, Missing Persons System and Protection Orders System via the California Law Enforcement Telecommunication Systems (CLETS) and run inquiries, 24/7, for officers in the field.

 This bureau is also responsible for overseeing all department-wide Criminal Offender Record Information (CORI) and National Criminal Information Center/Central Juvenile Index System (NCIC/CJIS) audits, conducted by the F.B.I. and the D.O.J.